priyamayur/GenomicIslandPrediction/README.md

     from treasureisland.Predictor import Predictor

 Instantiate the sequence with the DNA sequence file path as the argument.
-The DNA file used can be a fasta or genbank file.
+The DNA file used can be a fasta file.

     seq = Predictor("<Path to DNA fasta file>/ecoli.fasta", "<output_file_path>")

+Optionally, change the upper threshold value.

+    seq.change_upper_threshold(0.9)

 Get prediction data frame from sequence by running the predict method.